Topic-specific policies

 Personal comments

-• Threats such as natural disasters and deliberate attacks (sabotage) from hackers, Advanced Persistent Threats, social engineers, terrorists, insiders, pressure groups and foreign states, as well as more mundane threats from accidents, competitors, electromechanical failures, malware etc.;
+• Threats such as natural disasters and deliberate attacks (sabotage) from hackers, Advanced Persistent Threats, spies and spooks, terrorists, insiders, pressure groups and foreign states, as well as more mundane threats from accidents, competitors, electromechanical failures, malware/ransomware, social engineers etc.;

 • Vulnerabilities inherent in their systems and processes.
-Process control systems that are (in some manner) connected to, exposed to or accessible from the Internet and other networks are vulnerable to the full range of cyber-threats, including those resulting from design flaws and bugs in software especially if they are not well designed, managed and maintained (e.g. security patching is challenging on safety-critical systems); and
+Process control systems that are (in some manner) connected to, exposed to or accessible from the Internet and other networks are vulnerable to a panopoly of cyber-threats, including those resulting from design flaws and bugs in software especially if they are not well designed, managed and maintained (e.g. security patching is distinctly challenging on safety-critical systems, given the need for assurance that patches do not harm safety); and

 • Impacts, particularly limited availability and/or integrity of business- or safety-critical information leading to supply interruptions (power cuts), out-of-specification supplies (e.g. over/under-voltage supplies), safety incidents (e.g. the catastrophic release of vast amounts of energy) and environmental incidents (e.g. oil/gas/chemical leaks).
-Energy sector organisations, both public and private, are generally classed as part of the critical national infrastructures due to their obvious strategic significance.
+Energy utilities, both public and private, are generally classed as part of the critical national infrastructures (e.g. under NIS 2 in Europe) due to their obvious strategic significance.

 In short, the industry cannot function normally and safely without its electronic process control systems and networks, while serious, widespread or extended incidents cause severe national if not international repercussions.